Similar in Architecture

 How does Holistics work?

-A data modeling & self-service BI platform that enables non-technical users to get access to analytics without bothering data teams.
+A self-service BI platform that enables non-technical users to get access to analytics without bothering data teams.

 Once raw data is stored in a data warehouse, data teams use Holistics to transform, model the data and prepare well-defined explorable datasets and reports for key data consumers.